A plea for understanding in Zamfara tech shutdown

 The technicality or those involved in the chain of implementation of the government’s directive shouldn’t be our concern but the results.
 I remain miffed by the fact that a communication was even released to this effect, which nearly jeopardised the entire process.
 My source is, however, encouraged by the results coming to them from the field of operations.

 Final take.
-Please remember Ahmed and his little daughter in your orison.
+Please remember Ahmed and his little daughter in your prison.